ProcessEight/docker-magento2-compose/README.md

 $ sudo echo "127.0.0.1       magento2-project.dev" >> /etc/hosts
 ```

+You can now go to `M2SETUP_BASE_URL` in your browser.

+#### Where's the code?

+The Magento 2 core code is installed inside the container, so it won't be present on the host.

+Before you can start developing,

 ### Every other time

 * Run the `app` container to start the environment: